 African wildlife is iconic.
 The wildlife photos on this website are part of an ongoing project to capture intimate portraits of African wild animals and their natural environments.
-I took these photos mostly in Uganda and Namibia.
+I took these photos mostly in Uganda, Namibia and Tanzania.
 Wildlife in Africa is under threat, and many of the animals represented here are vulnerable.
 This is largely due to poaching and loss of habitat and human-wildlife conflict.
 Wildlife photography should contribute to an awareness of what we risk losing.

 Lions are social animals.
 They live in prides of about 15 animals, consisting of related females with their young and a few males that originate outside the pride.
 Female lions stay in the pride as they grow up.
 They share the care of the young, suckling each other’s cubs.
 Young males eventually leave to establish their own prides.
 These bachelor males form coalitions and attempt to take over prides headed by other, older males.
 If they manage to take over a pride they often kill all the cubs and then mate with the females, so their genes prevail in the pride.
 Males defend the pride’s territory, while females do most of the hunting.
 Due to habitat loss lions are considered a threatened species.